cblgh/backronym-gen/README.md

 e.g. lund hacker -space will yield Lund Hackerspace

 Otherwise just pump the dictionary full with words that start with the same letter as one of the acronym's!

+#### Usage
+Run backronym-gen.py with python2.7, bask in the resulting backronyms.